jwmatthys/musescore-theory-plugins/README.md

 ## Latest MuseScore3 Requirement

 The checker plugins have been updated to work with the latest release of MuseScore3.
-The SATB checker and species counterpoint checkers require MuseScore 3.5.2 in order to correctly read the roman numeral analysis.
+The SATB checker and species counterpoint checkers require MuseScore 3.5.2 or later in order to correctly read the roman numeral analysis.

 ## Installation